 PHIL 1020 3 credits Critical Thinking

 This course teaches both critical thinking and problem solving by emphasizing awareness of the thinking process.
 Topics will include understanding and evaluating arguments, various forms of reasoning, and common fallacies.
-(Prerequisite: MATH 0020 or Accuplacer score).
-(Meets MnTC goal area 4)

 PHIL/SUST 1030 3 credits Introduction to Sustainability